bedrockio/model/README.md

 Object.assign(user, ctx.request.body);
 ```

-This is functionally identical to `Object.assign` with the exception that
+This is functionally identical to `Object.assign` with the exception that fields
-`ObjectId` reference fields can be unset by passing falsy values.
-This method is
+can be unset by passing falsy values.
+This method is provided as `undefined`
-provided as `undefined` cannot be represented in JSON which requires using
+cannot be represented in JSON which requires using either a `null` or empty
-either a `null` or empty string, both of which would be stored in the database
+string, both of which would be stored in the database if naively assigned with
-if naively assigned with `Object.assign`.
+`Object.assign`.

 ### Upsert